utilmeta/utype/docs/en/guide/func.md

 	"""
 ```

-The input of the exception does not throw an error directly when the function is called, but rather when it is used `await`.
-However, when it is opened `eager=True`, an error will be thrown directly when the parameter is passed, instead of waiting for the call `await`, such as
+The invalid input does not throw an error directly when the function is called, but rather when it is used `await`.
+However, when `eager=True`, an error will be thrown directly when the parameter is passed, instead of waiting for the `await` statement, such as

 ```python
 import asyncio